 01 of 09

 If you are searching for realistic images for cross stitch patterns, make sure you check out this cactus pattern.
 Cross-Stitch-Pattern.net has several life-like patterns that you can download for free.
 This pattern would look great in a classroom or the office of your favorite science teacher.

 All in a Row

 Love the idea of having a kitty and a cactus but not ready for the full commitment?
 Stitch up this fun tongue and cheek version of a catcus by Ringcat.
-If your inner cat lady is screaming to get out, you should stitch up several in different colors to hang around the house.
-This little green kitty catcus is okay to pet, won't shed and requires no cleanup–essentially the perfect pet!Continue to 4 of 10 below.
+If your inner cat lady or cat gentleman is screaming to get out, you should stitch up several in different colors to hang around the house.
+This little green kitty catcus is okay to pet, won't shed and requires no cleanup–essentially the perfect pet.

-If you are more of a dog person and are a fan of kawaii, this Cactus Pup is for you.
-This little girl is so cute that you'll want to hug her, but look out!
+If you are more of a dog person and are a fan of kawaii, this cactus pup is for you.
+This little girl is so cute that you'll want to hug her, but look out.
 That fur is full of cactus needles.
 Won't you give this little girl a home?
-Monica at My Cross Stitch.com has this, and other patterns, available for free to download.Continue to 5 of 10 below.
+Monica at My Cross Stitch.com has this, and other patterns, available for free to download.Continue to 5 of 9 below.

 Can't Touch This

 Andwabisabi's adorable cactus pattern is a fun little take on the plant's inability to be hugged.
 Although it can't be touched, it is still happy and smiling.
 Stitch this pattern up and use it as a wall sign for things that are off limits.
 A teenager would love to have this on the door to their room.
 It is much nicer than a big "Keep Out" sign.
 This is just one of many play on word patterns available at her Etsy store.